annesadleir/rjr-s3-native/README.md

 I shouldn't need this if I've taken the `libsunec.so` from GraalVM, but I was still getting the empty truststore error.
 I took the `cacerts` file from GraalVM at `/jre/lib/security`.

+Zip up the deployable with this command:
-`zip rjr-s3-native.zip bootstrap rjr-s3-native libsunec.so`
+`zip rjr-s3-native.zip bootstrap rjr-s3-native libsunec.so cacerts`

 You need the AWS CLI available, and to have set it up using the `aws configure` command.
 See [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)